Predicting Effects, Missing Distributions: Evaluating LLMs as Human Behavior Simulators in Operations Management: Replicating Hypothesis-Test Outcomes of Lab Experiments

 \section{Replicating Hypothesis-Test Outcomes of Lab Experiments}

-In this section, we evaluate 11 LLMs of varying sizes and versions—DeepSeek; GPT‑3.5, GPT‑4, and GPT‑4o mini; Llama 3.3 (3B, 8B, 70B); and Qwen 2.5 (7B, 14B, 32B, 72B)—on their ability to replicate hypothesis-test outcomes of the nine lab experiments outlined in Section~\ref{llm_qualitative_hyp}, using a 0.01 significance level as the replication standard.
+In this section, we evaluate 11 LLMs of varying sizes and versions: {DeepSeek-V3}; GPT‑3.5, GPT‑4, and GPT‑4o mini; {LLaMA 3.2 3B, LLaMA 3.1 8B, LLaMA 3.3 70B}; and Qwen 2.5 (7B, 14B, 32B, 72B) on their ability to replicate hypothesis-test outcomes of the nine lab experiments outlined in Section~\ref{llm_qualitative_hyp}, using a 0.01 significance level as the replication standard.

 Table~\ref{tab:llms} reports the hypothesis‑level replication results.
 Overall, newer versions and larger models are more likely to replicate the experiments than earlier, smaller models.
 For example, Qwen‑7B failed to replicate 6 of 9 experiments, while Qwen‑72B replicated 7 of 9.
-Still, nearly all models fail on at least one study—most often the experiment on how waiting time affects consumers’ purchase behavior in \cite{doi:10.1287/mnsc.2015.2264}—indicating that some tasks remain difficult even as scale increases.
-Among the 11 LLMs, Llama‑70B performs best, replicating nearly all experiments.
+Still, nearly all models fail on at least one study which is the most often the experiment on how waiting time affects consumers' purchase behavior in \cite{doi:10.1287/mnsc.2015.2264} indicating that some tasks remain difficult even as scale increases.
+Among the 11 LLMs, Qwen-72B and Qwen-32B performs best, following with LLaMA-72B and GPT-4, replicating nearly all experiments.

+{ A key factor behind this hypothesis-level replication is instruction tuning.
+All LLMs evaluated in our study have undergone instruction fine-tuning, such as supervised fine-tuning or reinforcement learning from human feedback.
+By incorporating human preferences, judgments, and response patterns into the training process, instruction-tuned models are better positioned than base pretrained models to generate responses that reflect human judgment and behavioral regularities. }

-Some experiments—such as the study on how product profits affect order quantities in a newsvendor setting \citep{doi:10.1287/mnsc.46.3.404.12070}—are relatively easy to replicate, with nearly all LLMs showing success in Table~\ref{tab:llms}.
-By contrast, other experiments \citep{doi:10.1287/mnsc.1050.0436,doi:10.1287/mnsc.2015.2264} remain difficult even for the highest‑capacity models.
-A consistent pattern is that the easier studies involve a single agent, whereas the harder ones involve multiple agents (four in both \citet{doi:10.1287/mnsc.1050.0436} and \citet{doi:10.1287/mnsc.2015.2264}).
+Nevertheless, instruction tuning does not make LLM performance uniform across experimental settings.
+Some experiments, such as the newsvendor study on how product profits affect order quantities \citep{doi:10.1287/mnsc.46.3.404.12070}, are relatively easy to replicate, with nearly all LLMs succeeding in Table~\ref{tab}.
+By contrast, other experiments \citep{doi:10.1287/mnsc.1050.0436,doi:10.1287/mnsc.2015.2264} remain difficult even for the strongest models.
+A consistent pattern is that the easier studies involve a single decision maker, whereas the harder studies involve multiple interacting agents, including the four-agent settings in \citet{doi:10.1287/mnsc.1050.0436} and \citet{doi:10.1287/mnsc.2015.2264}.